opentripplanner/OpenTripPlanner/docs/BuildConfiguration-poc.md

 memory while loading osm data.
 You can use this parameter to choose what is best for your deployment depending on your infrastructure.
 Set the parameter to `true` to cache the data, and to `false` to read the stream from the source each time.

+<h3 id="readCachedElevations">readCachedElevations</h3>

+*Since version: `na` ∙ Type: `boolean` ∙ `Optional` ∙ Default value: `true` ∙ Path: `Root`*

+Whether to read cached elevation data.

+When set to true, the elevation module will attempt to read this file in order to reuse calculations of elevation data for various coordinate sequences instead of recalculating them all over again.

 <h3 id="streetGraph">streetGraph</h3>